poweradmin/poweradmin-docs/docs/configuration/ui/layout.md

-        'theme' => 'custom',  // Set to 'custom' to use your custom templates 'style' => 'light',   // Options: 'light', 'dark' 'theme_base_path' => 'templates', // Base path for theme templates ],
+        'theme' => 'custom',  // Set to 'custom' to use your custom templates 'style' => 'light',   // Options: 'light', 'dark' 'theme_base_path' => 'templates', // Base path for theme templates 'title' => 'DNS Server 1', // Custom title to distinguish multiple server instances ],
 ];
 ```

+**Tip**: If you manage multiple DNS servers, customize the `title` setting to easily distinguish between them.
+For example, use server names like "Production DNS", "ns1.example.com", or "DNS Server - East Coast" to quickly identify which server you're managing.

 ### Creating Custom Templates